 - Return them to the pot to help thicken the mixture.

-- Remove the bay leaves and serve on rice (I prefer brown rice), adding the scallions and Tabasco as desired.
+Remove the bay leaves and serve over rice (I prefer brown rice), garnishing with the scallions and Tabasco as desired.

 A little bit of sour cream and some Cucumber Salsa added at the serving stage is yummy too.

 Affiliate Disclosure: Many of the links included throughout Recipe Idea Shop are affiliate links, which means if you follow them and you buy something, we will get a small commission.
 It doesn’t cost you a penny more, and you can still use your Amazon Prime account to buy.
 Don and I love our Amazon Prime account.
 This posting includes affiliate links.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 WHAT’S NOT TO LOVE?